rxi/lume/README.md

 ### lume.serialize(x)
 Serializes the argument `x` into a string which can be loaded again using `lume.deserialize()`.
 Only booleans, numbers, tables and strings can be serialized.
-Circular references are not handled; all nested tables are serialized as unique tables.
+Circular references will result in an error; all nested tables are serialized as unique tables.
 ```lua
 lume.serialize({a = "test", b = {1, 2, 3}, false})